About Pieces To Pathways

 [email protected]

-Our Community Dinner runs every Thursday from 5:00 – 7:00pm in Parkdale at 21 Strickland Ave.
+Our Community Dinner runs on Thursdays from 5:00 – 7:00pm in Parkdale at 21 Strickland Ave.
 The group is open for queer and trans youth between 16-29 years old with lived experience of substances.
 Dinner, snacks and TTC tokens will be provided.
+To see our updated schedule see our Instagram.

 At the Community Dinner space, folks may: